Regula Stämpfli

-Regula Stämpfli (born 11 January 1962 in Bern) is a Swiss born political scientist based in Brussels.
+Regula Stämpfli is a Swiss-born political scientist.

 Biography

 Stämpfli's childhood was spent in Switzerland.
 Her teenage years were spent in California, USA.
 She returned to Switzerland for college, studying history and political philosophy.
 She continued her studies in New York City.

 Stämpfli holds a doctorate in political science and also studied history and philosophy at the University of Bern.

-She is the author of many textbooks and articles dealing with issues such as democratic theory, European political decision making, women's history, design, political communications and political philosophy.
-She is also a well known political commentator on current affairs in Switzerland.
+She is also a well known political commentator on current affairs in Switzerland and the author of many textbooks and articles dealing with issues such as democratic theory, European political decision making, women's history, design, political communications and political philosophy.